therealmuffin/synchronator/CONFIG_MANUAL.md

 Synchronator can treat the input volume changes as a (dynamic) target and generate a smooth curve at the amplifier end towards that (dynamic) target.
 This functionality is triggered by setting the 'timeout' option.

-mutation - mutation to the volume level for every step towards the (dynamic) volume target, set in hundreds of seconds.
+mutation - mutation to the volume level for every step towards the (dynamic) volume target, set in 1/100.
 The lowest level of this setting is determined by the capabilities of the configured amplifier.
-For configurations with setting 'data-type' at value 'numerical', the minimum is one second (100).
+For configurations with setting 'data-type' at value 'numerical', the minimum is 1 (100).
 Above this minimum, the resulting volume level is rounded down to the nearest value possible for the configured amplifier [0-1000|100`*`]

 timeout - sets a timeout in milliseconds between each volume command set to generate a smooth volume curve and prevent dataloss due to an overload of data sent to the amplifier [0-100|0`*`]